-As a part of the growing trend today of granting college credits to students for education gained in a non-traditional manner, Enterprise State Junior College will accept credits earned on the College Level Examination Program tests.
+As part of a trend of granting college credits to students for education gained in a non-traditional manner, Enterprise State Junior College will accept credits earned on the College Level Examination Program tests.
 Applicants who score in the 50th percentile or above in the various areas may earn up to a total of 45 hours to apply toward an associate degree.
-Enterprise State Junior College will also serve as an

-"Open" CLEP Center for civilians and administer general and subject matter tests.
+Enterprise State Junior College will also serve as an "Open" CLEP Center for civilians and administer general and subject matter tests.
 The qualifying score for college credit varies from subject test to subject test.
 The general criterion is that a student must have earned the equivalent of a "C" on his CLEP subject test in order to receive credit for a course.